Reading your sundial

 An hour and ten minutes has passed.
 The shadow now falls on the first of the small lines indicating 10 minutes past the hour.
 The time is 9:10am (or 10:10am in Summer Time).

-Nine minutes later, the shadow has passed the spot indicating a further five minutes, and is considerably closer to the next ten-minute line than to the spot.
-The time is 9.19 am (or 10.19 in Summer Time)
+Nine minutes later, the shadow has passed the spot indicating a further five minutes, and is considerably closer to the next ten minute line than to the spot.
+The time is 9:19am (or 10:19am in Summer Time).

 The Unique Line of Light

 Note that the times given in this page are local times by the sun.
-The difference between your local time and the time on your watch depends on your longitude and the Equation of Time, as described in our local time page.
+The difference between your local time and the time on your watch depends on your longitude and the Equation of Time.